-A normalized variant of the above dissimilarity is defined as follows only if they are the same.
+One of the limitations of the preceding method is that two values can contribute to the overall similarity only if they are the same.
 However, different categorical values may contain useful information in the sense that even if their values are different, the objects containing those values are related to some extent.
 By defining similarities just based on matches and mismatches of values, some useful information may be lost.
-A number of approaches have been proposed to overcome this limitation [29, 25, 26, 61] by utilizing additional information between categories or relationships between categorical values.
+A number of approaches have been proposed to overcome this limitation (19,46-48) by using additional information between categories or relationships between categorical values.